 Section 13(4) read with Rule 30(6) of the Companies (Incorporation) Rules, 2014 Change in registered office from One State or Union Territory to another.
-Advertise the application in the Form No.INC.26 in a vernacular newspaper in the principal vernacular language in the district in which the registered office of the company is situated, and at least once in English language in an English newspaper circulating in that district at least 14 days before the date of hearing.
-Section 73(2)(a) read with Rule 4(1) of the Companies (Acceptance of Deposits) Rules, 2014 Acceptance of Deposits.
+1 Section 73(2)(a) read with Rule 4(1) of the Companies (Acceptance of Deposits) Rules, 2014 Acceptance of Deposits.
 Circular in Form DPT-1 may be published in English language in an English newspaper and in vernacular language in a vernacular newspaper having wide circulation in the State in which the registered office of the company is situated.
 In case of private company - Clause la) to le) of Sub-section 2 of Section 73 shall not apply to Private Companies which accepts from its members monies not exceeding one hundred per cent, of aggregate of the paid up share capital and free reserves, and such company shall file the details of monies so accepted to the Registrar in such manner as may be specified.(Notification No. G.S.R.
 464(E) dated 5th June, 2015).
 Section 88 (4) read with Rule 7(5) of the Companies (Management and Administration) Rules, 2014 Closure of Foreign Register.
 A foreign register shall be open to inspection and may be closed, and extracts may be taken there from and copies thereof may be required, in the same manner, mutatis mutandis, as is applicable to the principal register, except that the advertisement before closing the register shall be inserted in at least two newspapers circulating in the place wherein the foreign register is kept Section 91(1) read with Rule 10(1) of the Companies (Management and Administration) Rules, 2014 Closure of Register of Members or debenture holders, Shareholders or other Security holders.
 A company should publish a 7 days prior notice for the closure of the register of members or shareholders or other security holders at least once in a vernacular newspaper in the principal vernacular language of the district and having a wide circulation in the place where the registered office of the company is situated, and at least once in English language in an English newspaper circulating in that district and having wide circulation in the place where the registered office of the company is situated